BrendonScheiber/LoveTracker-API/README.md

 # LoveTracker
-Api for my flutter gps tracker app for my girlfriend.
+Api for flutter gps tracker app for your family.